Struggling to Adapt

 It worked like a charm.
 She was covering ground quickly, keeping the blood swamp to her left.
 A couple times spiky apes got agitated, hearing her but never looking up.
 And one time she had to drop into shrubbery as she saw incoming bluish white light.
 It turned out to be a perfectly straight and spaced stream of incandescent thunderbolts that charred, then sheared, the tree trunk.

 So...
 She counted on her fingers.
-Disregarding The Boss at that tower, this was the eighth kind of monster she encountered.
+Disregarding The Boss at His tower, this was the eighth kind of monster she encountered.
 Or was it?
 She never saw who fired that.

 A long, tedious and scratchy sneaking through the bushes Shantae dared to go to the treetops again.
 That incident never repeated itself.
-To her right, the jungle was stretching out of sight, all the same mess of rocky outcroppings and hillocks on the background of towering crags.
-To her left, the swamp was stretching on, blood channels separating the same rocky outcroppings and and hillocks with a jagged wall of rock beyond.
+To her right, the jungle was stretching out of sight, seemingly uniformly endless.
+But she knew now there was a road hidden from sight.
+To her left, the swamp was stretching on, blood channels winding through the same jungle interspersed with occasional rocky outcropping.

 The glade wasn't empty: three zombies and three spiky apes were milling about.
 There was a large area corralled with low fence, an upraised wooden platform in its center and on the platform...
 Shantae gasped: they had a prisoner!
 There was a man in green armor, down on his knees, his hands tied behind his back to a bloody pole.
 His most distinguishing feature was a full helmet, one with a... curved glass pane in front of his eyes?